usatales.com

 The Greshams and six of their seven children lived in a magnificent mansion with a total area of 17,420 square feet.
 It was only the best that made it into the house.

-Keep in mind that Galveston was one of the wealthiest cities in Texas at the time, as well as the most important city in south Texas.
+Keep in mind that Galveston was one of the wealthiest cities in Texas at the time, as well as the most important city in South Texas.
 As the wealthy strove to outbuild one other, impressive homes popped up all over the island.

 Gresham also served as a prosecutor in Galveston and Brazoria counties.
-The Gulf, Colorado, and Santa Fe Railway was founded by him, and he was one of the initial founders.
+The Gulf, Colorado, and Santa Fe Railway were founded by him, and he was one of the initial founders.
 From 1886 to 1891, he was a member of the Texas Legislature.

 Fireplaces from all over the world were brought in for the occasion.
-Silver is used to lining one of the fireplaces.
+Silver is used to line one of the fireplaces.
 The entry hall is adorned with Sienna marble columns.
 On the first level, the coffered ceilings reach a height of 14 feet.
 A 40-foot-tall octagonal wood stairway is encircled on five sides by stained glass.

 The National Register of Historic Places includes Bishop’s Palace.